-Pranburi Forest Park lies a bit to the south of beach town of Hua Hin in Thailand.
+Pranburi Forest Park lies a bit south of the beach town of Hua Hin in Thailand.
 Full of mangroves and marine life.
-This is perfect place to take a peaceful walk in the mangrove forests, may be planting a few trees and to see some live crabs.
+This is a perfect place to take a peaceful walk in the mangrove forests, maybe planting a few trees and seeing some live crabs.

 Pranburi Forest Park Tour